Patterns for working with temporal coordinates.

 Depending on your workflow, you may wish to deal directly with either cftime objects or native python datetime objects rather than raw temporal values within the points/bounds of a coordinate.

-There are several different ways to convert raw temporal values, so let’s consolidating our understanding and enumerate the various options available to us.
+There are several ways to convert raw temporal values, so let’s consolidate our understanding and enumerate the options available to us.

 cftime#

-The direct approach is to leverage either of the cell() or cells() methods.
-Both of which provide one or more Cell objects.
+The direct approach is to use either cell() or cells().
+Both provide one or more Cell objects.

 See also